Ergonomic workplace Case Study 1 - Audit of staff

 Audit of staff with musculoskeletal disorders in large county council

-The ergonomic audit found a number of problems, i.e. equipment that was wrongly specified by outside advisors, equipment that was not setup correctly, the accessibility of parts of the building were poor and for some staff no PEEP had been put in place.
-As such a comprehensive ergonomic assessment was undertaken.
+The ergonomic audit found a number of problems, i.e. equipment incorrectly specified by outside advisors, equipment not setup correctly, user not trained or understanding the purpose of the assistive device.
+Accessibility of parts of the building were poor and had not been considered in some assessments, daily living requirements in many cases had been ignored, and for some staff the requirement of a PEEP had not been considered.

-An ergonomic audit is essential for organisations that have had a number of different risk assessors carry msds assessments, or employ staff with special requirements.
-The objective of this assessment is to ensure that the County Council is meeting its legal and moral obligations and is able to demonstrate that it is proactive in its use of ergonomics in safeguarding its workforce.
+An ergonomic audit is essential for organisations that have had a number of different risk assessors carry out specialist ergonomic assessments, and who employ staff with special requirements.
+The objective of the audit is to ensure that the organisation is meeting its legal and moral obligations and is able to demonstrate that it is proactive in its use of ergonomics in safeguarding its workforce.
+To do this they must use the skills of a registered ergonomist (MIEHF).